eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

   - Hidden in sidebar
 - [NO CHANGE] Getting Started
   - Current page: [Getting Started](https://eslint.org/docs/latest/user-guide/getting-started)
   - NOTE: I think there’s further work that can be done to improve the getting started experience, but do not want to touch the subject as part of the information architecture changes project.
-Investigate further in **Phase 3: “Use ESLint in Your Project” documentation update** of the documentation update project.
+Investigate further in **Phase 3: "Use ESLint in Your Project" documentation update** of the documentation update project.
 - [NO CHANGE] Core Concepts
   - Current page: [Core Concepts](https://eslint.org/docs/latest/user-guide/core-concepts)
 - [RENAME PAGE] Configure